han-yaeger/yaeger-tutorial/README.md

 The project is a Maven project, which will be recognized by all modern IDE's.
 Knowledge of Maven is therefore not required.
 But just to paint the full picture, you'll find a `pom.xml` file at the root of the project.
 This file contains the full project setup and you will notice the dependency it has on `Yaeger`.

+### Switch Branch to look at the solution
+Whenever your stuck, you can switch to Branch *implementation*, to see the full implementation.

 ### Importing the project in IntelliJ